A Survey on Visual Transformer: Abstract

 \section{Abstract}

 Transformer, first applied to the field of natural language processing, is a type of deep neural network mainly based on the self-attention mechanism.
 Thanks to its strong representation capabilities, researchers are looking at ways to apply transformer to computer vision tasks.
-In a variety of visual benchmarks, transformer-based models perform similar to or better than other types of networks such as convolutional and recurrent networks.
-Given its high performance and no need for human-defined inductive bias, transformer is receiving more and more attention from the computer vision community.
-In this paper, we review these visual transformer models by categorizing them in different tasks and analyzing their advantages and disadvantages.
+In a variety of visual benchmarks, transformer-based models perform similar to or better than other types of networks such as convolutional and recurrent neural networks.
+Given its high performance and less need for vision-specific inductive bias, transformer is receiving more and more attention from the computer vision community.
+In this paper, we review these vision transformer models by categorizing them in different tasks and analyzing their advantages and disadvantages.
 The main categories we explore include the backbone network, high/mid-level vision, low-level vision, and video processing.
-We also take a brief look at the self-attention mechanism in computer vision, as it is the base component in transformer.
-Furthermore, we include efficient transformer methods for pushing transformer into real device-based applications.
-Toward the end of this paper, we discuss the challenges and provide several further research directions for visual transformers.
+We also include efficient transformer methods for pushing transformer into real device-based applications.
+Furthermore, we also take a brief look at the self-attention mechanism in computer vision, as it is the base component in transformer.
+Toward the end of this paper, we discuss the challenges and provide several further research directions for vision transformers.